 kubectl get secrets -n <namespace of managed secret>

-The Infisical secrets will be synced and stored into the managed secret every 1 minutes.
+The Infisical secrets will be synced and stored into the managed secret every 1 minute unless configured otherwise.

 To make use of the managed secret created by the operator into your deployment can be achieved through several methods.
 Here, we will highlight three of the most common ways to utilize it.
 Learn more about Kubernetes secrets here